 Editor’s Note: This post has been updated with new links and fresh content to help you make your conversion rates even explode-ier. 😉

 Imagine that you just got the ultimate idea for a new landing page.

-You run it by a few people to see if your idea has legs and get an astounding “Hell yea!” and a few butt slaps from your colleagues.
+You run it by a few people to see if your idea has legs.
+You get an astounding “Hell yeah!” and a few butt slaps from your colleagues.

 With confidence oozing through your veins, you start sending traffic to your new landing page and eagerly await for the results to come in.